nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 changes the student contacts listed, the user has to manually run the tracksubject command again to view updated enrolment data according to the newly filtered student list.
 In the future, we plan to enhance the tracksubject method such that the enrolment data will be refreshed automatically whenever the student list is changed.

+9. **Display more information on a student's contact:** Currently, only a few fields of a student's contact is displayed to keep the information concise and ensure ease of navigation.
+Although there is a workaround method (detail) provided to let users view the full student details, we plan to improve the UI to include more essential information such as NRIC or student photo better to reduce ambiguity when navigating through the contact lists.

+10. **Make the error message of the 'detail' command more specific:** Currently, when the user enters the detail command with a StudentID that has an invalid format, the error message is too general.
+We plan to make it more specific by making it clearer
+to the user that the failed execution was due to an error in the StudentID, and state what the expected format should be.
+This can help to reduce ambiguity and help with troubleshooting.

 --------------------------------------------------------------------------------------------------------------------